hohler/Mensa-Webservice/README.md

 The main address of Mensa-Unibe-Webservice is http://mensa.xonix.ch/.
 Each request is performed using a HTTP GET request.

-Currently the API supports only to ressources:
+Currently the API supports only two kinds of requests:

 - Get all available canteens
 - Get the current daily meal plan of a canteen with id {id}